vbuchhold/routing-framework/README.md

 * Valentin Buchhold, Peter Sanders, and Dorothea Wagner.
 Real-Time Traffic Assignment Using Engineered Customizable Contraction Hierarchies.
 Submitted to the ACM Journal of Experimental Algorithmics.
+* Valentin Buchhold, Peter Sanders, and Dorothea Wagner.
+Efficient Calculation of Microscopic Travel Demand Data with Low Calibration Effort.
+Submitted to the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL'19).

 ## Prerequisites